 Teachers who suspect that materials or a given issue may be inappropriate or controversial shall confer with the Principal prior to the classroom use of the materials or discussion of the issue.
 Board Policy 08.1353

+Employees shall follow Board policy and administrative guidance regarding parent/guardian notice of instructional materials and any opt-out rights based on sincerely held religious beliefs.

 Federal Motor Carrier Safety Administration (FMCSA) Drug and Alcohol Clearinghouse for CDL/CLP Operators